apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 Next we need to get the output stream to which we will send the stats.
 Insert the following line below the creation of the 3 input streams:
 {% highlight java %}
-OutputStream<Void, Map<String, Integer>, Map<String, Integer>>
+  OutputStream<WikipediaStatsOutput> wikipediaStats =
-        wikipediaStats = streamGraph.getOutputStream("wikipedia-stats", m -> null, m -> m);
+     graph.getOutputStream("wikipedia-stats", new JsonSerdeV2<>(WikipediaStatsOutput.class));
 {% endhighlight %}

-The [OutputStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/OutputStream.html) is parameterized by 3 types; the key type for the output, the value type for the output, and upstream type.
+The [OutputStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/OutputStream.html) is parameterized by the type of the output.

-The first parameter of [getOutputStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/StreamGraph.html#getOutputStream-java.lang.String-java.util.function.Function-java.util.function.Function-) is the output stream ID.
+The first parameter of [getOutputStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/StreamGraph.html#getOutputStream-java.lang.String-org.apache.samza.serializers.Serde-) is the output stream ID.
 We will use _wikipedia-stats_ and since it contains no special characters, we won't bother configuring a physical name so Samza will use the stream ID as the topic name.

-The second and third parameters are the *key extractor* and the *message extractor*, respectively.
-We have no key, so the *key extractor* simply produces null.
-The *message extractor* simply passes the message because it's already the correct type for the _json_ serde.
-Note: we could have skipped the previous [map](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#map-org.apache.samza.operators.functions.MapFunction-) operator and invoked our formatter here, but we kept them separate for pedagogical purposes.
+The second parameter is the [Serde](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/serializers/Serde.html) to serialize the outgoing message.
+We will set it to [JsonSerdeV2](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/serializers/JsonSerdeV2.html) to serialize our `WikipediaStatsOutput` as a JSON string.

 Finally, we can send our output to the output stream using the [sendTo](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#sendTo-org.apache.samza.operators.OutputStream-) operator:
 {% highlight java %}